 Professional ACM-W Bylaws

 1. This organization shall be called: <Chapter Name>.
-In these bylaws it is referred to as the “the Chapter”; the Association for Computing Machinery is referred to as “the ACM.”
+In these bylaws it is referred to as the Chapter; the Association for Computing Machinery is referred to as ACM.

-1. The ACM-W Professional Chapter is organized and will be operated exclusively for educational and scientific purposes to promote the following:
+1. The Chapter is organized and will be operated exclusively for educational and scientific purposes to promote the following:

-2. The Chapter will serve Professionals of the <chapter name> and other interested persons in the <city/province> community.
+2. The Chapter will serve members of the <Chapter name> and other interested persons in the community.

 3. The Chapter is chartered by the ACM.

-1. The officers of this Chapter shall be: Chair, Vice Chair and Treasurer.
-These officers constitute the Council.
-Other officers may be established
+1. The officers of this Chapter shall be: Chair, Vice Chair, and Treasurer.
+These individuals must be ACM Professional Members.
+Other officers may also be established.

-3. The officers shall be elected by a plurality of the votes cast at the annual election meeting.
-They shall take office on <date> and serve for one year.
+2. The officers shall be elected by a plurality of votes cast at the annual election meeting or via electronic voting and serve for a minimum of one year.

 2. The Vice Chair shall preside at meetings in the absence of the Chair, assist the Chair in the management of the Chapter, and perform other duties that may be assigned by the Chair.

-3. The Treasurer shall keep the minutes of all Chapter and Executive Council meetings and maintain the chapter's financial records.
+3. The Treasurer shall keep the minutes of all Chapter meetings and maintain the Chapter's financial records.
 Other duties of the Treasurer include:

 a.
-Collecting dues, pay all bills, and maintain records for the chapter;
+Collecting dues, paying all bills, and maintaining records for the Chapter

-d.
-Submission of any proposed amendment to these bylaws to ACM's Chief Operating Officer.
+c.
+Submission of any proposed amendment to these bylaws must be submitted to the ACM Chief Operating Officer.
 Proposed amendments must be approved before they can be submitted to the Chapter's membership for a vote.

 d.
 Perform other duties as assigned by the Chair